Thai city buildings. Two different jobs: researching the market and closing the sale

 What the unbundled model looked like on a real deal

 I did the research job myself, because by that point I had been building the framework for over a year.
 The reconstructed fair value came in well below asking.
-The carrying costs were materially understated in the presentation.
+The carrying costs, once I reconstructed them, came in materially above the presentation's figures.
 The foreign quota was the only layer that cleared.
 Then the 340,000 THB agency fee surfaced in the closing math.
 The agent's job was to close.
 The research said walk.
 I walked.

 This is what property research vs real estate agent looks like when you unbundle in practice.
 Both functions get performed.
 Both get paid for.
 Neither corrupts the other.
 The buyer ends up with a unit the math supports instead of a unit the brochure recommends.